gabrielchua/RAGxplorer/README.md

 <img src="images/logo.png" width="200">

-RAGxplorer is an interactive streamlit tool to supporting the building of Retrieval Augmented Generation (RAG) applications by visualizing document chunks in the embedding space.
+RAGxplorer is an interactive streamlit tool to support the building of Retrieval Augmented Generation (RAG) applications by visualizing document chunks and the queries in the embedding space.

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rag-xplorer.streamlit.app/)

 _Due to the [1GB memory limit](https://discuss.streamlit.io/t/is-there-streamlit-app-limitations-such-as-usage-time-users-etc/42800) on Streamlit's free community hosting, this demo may occassionaly go down.
 The best way to try this app is to clone this repo, and run it locally._

-## Introduction

-RAGxplorer allows users to upload documents, convert them into chunked formats suitable for RAG applications, and visualize these chunks in an embedding space.
-This visualization aids in understanding how different chunks relate to each other and to specific queries, thereby providing insights into the workings of RAG-based systems.

 <img src="images/example.png" width="650">